Picture this: you are at home, and it is a typical hot and beautiful summer afternoon.

-They provide an extra layer on your windows, which when used correctly may help you potentially save you money, which has been proven by independent tests.
+They provide an extra layer on your windows, which, when used correctly, may help you potentially save money, which has been proven by independent tests.

 Interior shutters provide an extra layer of insulation, protecting your home from heat loss through bare windows.